Mahun10/aws-resilient-infra/README.md

 I chose to move from EC2-based workloads to containers running on **ECS Fargate** for several reasons.

 ### 1. Simplicity and operational efficiency
-Because the application is a lightweight static web application, full control over operating system resources provide by running dedicated virtual machines was unnecessary.
+Because the application is a lightweight static web application, full control over operating system resources providing by running dedicated virtual machines was unnecessary.

 Using **Fargate** allowed me to focus on the application rather than managing servers, patching hosts, or handling capacity planning.